What Is a Liveness Check and Why You Need One

 The technology is trained to spot the small signs that are incredibly difficult to fake.
 This includes things like natural eye movements, the way light reflects off the texture of real skin, and tiny, involuntary muscle movements.
 If the system detects the flat, static qualities of a photo or the pixel patterns of a digital screen, it flags the attempt as a potential attack and stops the process.
 It’s a quick but sophisticated check to confirm you’re dealing with a real person, not a clever fake.

-The Role of Biometrics in User Verification
+How Biometrics Power User Verification

 Liveness detection is a key component of a broader security field known as biometrics.
 When you pair a liveness check with biometric verification—like a face scan—you create a powerful defense against identity fraud.
 The biometric scan confirms who the person is, while the liveness check confirms they are a real, present person.